herol3oy/kiosk24/README.md

 # kiosk24

-Kiosk24 (from Persian kušk, small garden) is designed to monitor a list of URLs by taking regular screenshots across desktop and mobile device viewports .
+Kiosk24 (from Persian kušk, small pavilion) is designed to monitor a list of URLs by taking regular screenshots across desktop and mobile device viewports .
 It allows users to track visual changes over time and compare different versions.

 I was inspired to build this project by https://youtube.com/watch?v=JTOJsU3FSD8&t=118s